estebanmunchjones2019/react-hooks-article/readme.md

   };
 ```

-So we've got a problem: how we can possibly pass an extra argument `taskText` to `applyData`??
+So we've got a problem: how we can possibly pass an extra argument `taskText` to `applyData`?

-The `.bind` method lets us pre-configure (not execute) the function, so it takes the extra parameter `taskText` we need.
+The `.bind` method lets us pre-configure (not execute) the function, so it takes the extra parameter `taskText` we need!

+Here's some documentation about the `.bind` method:

 From [Function.prototype.bind() - JavaScript | MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind):
 *The **`bind()`** method creates a new function that, when called, has its `this` keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.*